 What is Carolina Away?

-If you’re a new first-year or transfer student who’s not comfortable or unable to join us on campus, Carolina Away will allow you to take digital courses and participate in small-group experiences with classmates, faculty, and staff.
-Approximately 1,000 new Tar Heels will participate this fall.
+If you’re a new first-year or transfer student who’s not comfortable or unable to join us on campus, Carolina Away may be an option for you.
+This program will allow you to take digital courses and participate in small-group experiences with classmates, faculty, and staff.
+All new first-year and transfer students are eligible to participate.

 Through Carolina Away, you’ll have the opportunity to build relationships with other Tar Heels while diving into your first semester of classes.
 In addition to the innovative digital versions of existing UNC-Chapel Hill courses, you’ll have access to new courses exploring urgent contemporary issues of society, politics, economics, culture, and science revealed by the global response to the COVID-19 pandemic.
 You’ll also be part of learning communities that focus on these themes through readings, discussions, and guided experiences.